Graphon Quantum Filtering Systems: Introduction

-Second, to the best of our knowledge, the mean-field limit for non-exchangeable quantum systems has not yet been studied.
-In this work, we focus on the special case in which the graphon limit is block-wise and the measurement efficiency is perfect $(\eta = 1)$.
-In this setting, the limiting system can be described by a single representative state for each block.
-We extend Pickl’s method by introducing a functional that quantifies the number of “bad” particles through a weighted sum over all possible counts of such particles.
-This constitutes a first step toward a more general extension in non-exchangeable quantum systems.
+{A second major objective of the paper is to establish the trajectory-level mean-field limit for non-exchangeable open quantum systems.
+To the best of our knowledge, such limits have not been studied in the literature.
+We consider the block-wise graphon case under perfect measurement efficiency $(\eta=1)$, where the limiting system can be described by a representative trajectory for each block.
+We extend Pickl’s method by introducing a weighted functional that quantifies the total number of “bad’’ particles across all blocks.
+This provides, for the first time, a propagation-of-chaos type result for heterogeneous open quantum systems, providing an initial step toward a general theory of mean-field limits in non-exchangeable quantum settings.

+Finally, we discuss applications.
+We first examine quantum state preparation through continuous measurement and feedback, showing that graphon quantum filtering significantly reduces the complexity of feedback-based stabilization in many-body systems.
+In particular, each particle’s state converges to an eigenstate of the measurement operator, and appropriate feedback laws stabilize the population toward any desired eigenstate.
+We then introduce the concept of a graphon quantum dynamic game, demonstrating how the limiting model extends classical mean-field game ideas.
+The paper concludes with several perspectives and directions for future research.}